Skip to content

 Are you ready?

-You'll need sharp eyes and keen ears for this challenge, as discovering wild animal clues can be tricky.
-Keep your eyes peeled on the floor and in the trees around you and listen out to see if you can hear the animals, birds or mini beasts you're looking for.
-Keeping quiet as can be is a good idea too, so you don’t scare any animals away.
+You'll need sharp eyes and keen ears, as discovering wild animal clues can be tricky.
+Keep your eyes peeled on the ground and in the trees.
+Listen to see if you can hear the animals, birds or minibeasts you're looking for.
+Keeping quiet is a good idea too, so you don’t scare any animals away.
+If you do come across animals, try not to disturb them and give them lots of space.

 What to look out for